List of governors of Alabama: Territory of Alabama

-Governors of the State of Alabama
+State of Alabama

 Alabama was admitted to the Union on December 14, 1819.
 It seceded from the Union on January 11, 1861, and was a founding member of the Confederate States of America on February 4, 1861.
 Following the end of the American Civil War, Alabama during Reconstruction was part of the Third Military District, which exerted some control over governor appointments and elections.
 Alabama was readmitted to the Union on July 14, 1868.

 The first Alabama Constitution, ratified in 1819, provided that a governor be elected every two years, limited to serve no more than 4 out of every 6 years.
 This limit remained in place until the constitution of 1868, which simply allowed governors to serve terms of two years.
 The current constitution of 1901 increased terms to four years, but prohibited governors from succeeding themselves.
-Amendment 282 to the constitution, passed in 1968, allowed governors to succeed themselves once; a governor serving two consecutive terms can run again after waiting out the next term.
+An amendment in 1968 allowed governors to succeed themselves once; a governor serving two consecutive terms can run again after waiting out the next term.
 The constitution had no set date for the commencement of a governor's term until 1901, when it was set at the first Monday after the second Tuesday in the January following an election.
 However, the Alabama Supreme Court ruled in 1911 that a governor's term ends at midnight at the end of Monday, and the next governor's term begins the next day, regardless of if they were sworn in on Monday.

 The office of lieutenant governor was created in 1868, abolished in 1875, and recreated in 1901.
 According to the current constitution, should the governor be out of the state for more than 20 days, the lieutenant governor becomes acting governor, and if the office of governor becomes vacant the lieutenant governor ascends to the governorship.
-Earlier constitutions said the powers of the governor devolved upon the successor, rather than them necessarily becoming governor, but the official listing includes these as full governors.
-The governor and lieutenant governor are not elected on the same ticket.
+The governor and the lieutenant governor are elected at the same time but not on the same ticket.

 Alabama was a strongly Democratic state before the Civil War, electing only candidates from the Democratic-Republican and Democratic parties.
 It had two Republican governors following Reconstruction, but after the Democratic Party re-established control, 112 years passed before voters chose another Republican.
+Since 2002, the state has continuously elected Republicans to the governorship.